-- 55. Subpart HC provides rules for the taxation of trusts, including the taxation of beneficiary income.
+66. Subpart HC provides rules for the taxation of trusts, including the taxation of beneficiary income.
 Income derived by a trustee is treated as trustee income and taxed at the rate of 33% unless it is distributed as beneficiary income (s HC 5).
 Beneficiary income is taxed at the beneficiary's marginal tax rate.
-An amount derived by a person is income under s CV 13(a) if it is beneficiary income under s HC 6. - 56.
-In order to be a valid distribution, an amount must be vested or paid in accordance with the terms of the trust.
-The terms of some trusts may limit the amount of the
+An amount derived by a person is income under s CV 13(a) if it is beneficiary income under s HC 6.

-- gross income the trustees can distribute to an amount equal to the net income of the trust.
-Otherwise, if it is permitted, a trustee could distribute all the gross income meaning any expenditure incurred has to be paid out of other sources (previous income, capital or corpus) and possibly lead to the trustee incurring a tax loss. - 57.
+- 67. In order to be a valid distribution, an amount must be vested or paid in accordance with the terms of the trust.
+The terms of some trusts may limit the amount of the gross income the trustees can distribute to an amount equal to the net income of the trust.
+Otherwise, if it is permitted, a trustee could distribute all the gross income meaning any expenditure incurred has to be paid out of other sources (previous income, capital or corpus) and possibly lead to the trustee incurring a tax loss. - 68.
 Also, if an amount of income derived by a trustee is of a particular character (eg, interest income), the income will retain this character in the hands of the beneficiary when the amount becomes beneficiary income.
-Similarly, if an amount of income has a source in New Zealand it will have the same source in the hands of the beneficiary when the amount becomes beneficiary income. - 58.
-Under s HC 6, for income to be treated as beneficiary income it must be income derived by a trustee that: - "vests absolutely in interest" in a beneficiary in the income year, or - is "paid" to a beneficiary either in the income year or within a certain period after the end of the income year (ie, within six months of the end of the income year or the earlier of when the trust tax return is filed or is due). - 59.
-Accordingly, beneficiary income can arise in two ways-where it vests absolutely in interest in the beneficiary or where it is paid to the beneficiary (although there is some overlap between the two). - 60.
-Beneficiary income is discussed in Part 5 of the Commissioner's Interpretation Statement IS 18/01.
-IS 18/01 makes the following additional points concerning beneficiary income: - the amount vested or paid can take the form of money or money's worth; - the exact amount vested or paid need not be specified at the time as long as the amount can be calculated when the assessment of income is made for the income year; - where an amount is future property or an expectancy, the vesting or payment will not be effective until the amount is received or receivable; - an amount may vest in a beneficiary as a result of a clause in a trust deed or as a result of the exercise of a discretion given to a trustee to allocate an amount to a beneficiary; - an amount will vest in a beneficiary only if the beneficiary is given an indefeasible right to the amount (ie, the trustee cannot later change their mind and decide not to give the amount to the beneficiary);
+Similarly, if an amount of income has a source in New Zealand it will have the same source in the hands of the beneficiary when the amount becomes beneficiary income. - 69.
+Under s HC 6, for income to be treated as beneficiary income it must be income derived by a trustee that: - "vests absolutely in interest" in a beneficiary in the income year, or - is "paid" to a beneficiary either in the income year or within a certain period after the end of the income year (ie, within six months of the end of the income year or the earlier of when the trust tax return is filed or is due). - 70.
+Accordingly, beneficiary income can arise in two ways-where it vests absolutely in interest in the beneficiary or where it is paid to the beneficiary (although there is some overlap between the two). - 71.
+Beneficiary income is discussed in Part 5 of the Commissioner's Interpretation Statement IS 18/01.14 IS 18/01 makes the following additional points concerning beneficiary income: - the amount vested or paid can take the form of money or money's worth; - the exact amount vested or paid need not be specified at the time as long as the amount can be calculated when the assessment of income is made for the income year; - where an amount is future property or an expectancy, the vesting or payment will not be effective until the amount is received or receivable; - an amount may vest in a beneficiary as a result of a clause in a trust deed or as a result of the exercise of a discretion given to a trustee to allocate an amount to a beneficiary;

-12 IS 18/01: Taxation of trusts - Income tax, Tax Information Bulletin Vol 30, No 7 (August 2018): 17.
+14 IS 18/01: Taxation of trusts - Income tax, Tax Information Bulletin Vol 30, No 7 (August 2018): 17.